 "YES Prep is a community that hurts together and heals together," YES Prep representatives said in a statement earlier this month.
 "Thank you for the support you've shown the staff and students at Southwest.
 To update you, we are planning to reopen that campus next Monday, Oct.
 11 to provide families more time together before students return.
 While the campus remains closed, we are reinforcing security at Southwest and across all of our campuses, meeting with southwest families and continuing to provide Southwest students free meals."

 Kelsey has been charged with aggravated assault against a public servant and deadly conduct in connection with the incident.

+Counselors have been on standby, ready to help students and families.
 Anyone who needs to talk about what they're feeling is urged to reach out for counseling using the school's website.

 YES Prep Southwest shooting: Former student in custody after school principal was shot and wounded

 Former student charged with felonies after YES Prep Southwest shooting, principal wounded

 Bond set for former student accused in SW Houston school shooting

 YES Prep Southwest Secondary student says principal saved them: 'He took a shot for us'